vita-student-projects/2DCarPoseEstimation-Group57/README.md

 ```

-Average Precision (AP) and Average Recall (AR) for individual keypoint or instance categories.
+The keypoint detection task COCO is scored like an object detection task, with average precision (AP) and average recall (AR)

 - Average Precision (AP):
 AP measures the accuracy and precision of the model's predictions for a specific category, such as a keypoint or an object class.
 It calculates the precision at different levels of recall by varying a threshold for considering a prediction as a true positive.
 AP ranges from 0 to 1, where a higher value indicates better performance.